 We are already seeing governments creating legislation for remote working.
 For example, the Irish government intends to enact legislation to allow employees to work from home permanently.
 In the Caribbean, Barbados’ Ministry of the Public Service issued a policy document that provides for flexible working arrangements including allowing employees to work from home.

 Given the extended period of time that this “forced experiment” of remote working has now been in operation, the indications are that productivity has not suffered.
-What is becoming clear are the long term benefits for allowing employees to work remotely on a full or part-time basis, for example, less traffic, less pollution (important for climate change action), better work/life balance, etc.
+What is becoming clear are the long-term benefits of allowing employees to work remotely on a full or part-time basis, for example, less traffic, less pollution (important for climate change action), better work/life balance, etc.

-The European Union’s General Data Protection Regulation (GDPR) is generally regarded as the “gold Standard” for data privacy and protection legislation.
-It has a very strong component on the storage and processing of PII data in non-EU jurisdictions.
-Currently only twelve (12) jurisdictions are recognized as having adequate legal provisions for the processing and storage of European PII data.
-It should be noted that the USA is not one of recognized countries.
+The European Union’s General Data Protection Regulation (GDPR) is generally regarded as the “Gold Standard” for data privacy and protection legislation.
+It has a very strong component in the storage and processing of PII data in non-EU jurisdictions.
+Currently, only twelve (12) jurisdictions are recognized as having adequate legal provisions for the processing and storage of European PII data.
+It should be noted that the USA is not one of the recognized countries.